 “This damned air isn’t even blowing cold!” he exclaimed.

 Thank goodness!
 I thought.
 Usually when he turned the air on my skin turned blue and my fingers stopped working.
 I forced a troubled look instead.
 “Oh no. I guess we’ll have to call the service people,” I said.

-I could see that the heat had permeated the essence of his civility again.
+I could see that the heat had permeated the essence of his civility.
 Action had to be taken before he was completely devastated by his sweltering surroundings.
 Unfortunately, a holiday weekend intervened and the heat continued unabated.
 My miserable, melting husband was surely on the brink of death!
-He somehow survived the ordeal and made it back to the air conditioned haven of his cubicle this Tuesday morning.
+He somehow survived the ordeal and made it back to the air conditioned haven of his cubicle on Tuesday morning.

 He pronounced his findings with confidence.
 “I’ve checked everything.
 I don’t see any problems.
 You have to keep it on during the day to keep the humidity low,” he said.
 “How cold were you trying to set it?”

 “Um, I think my husband was trying to set it around 65,” I guessed.